google/nsjail/README.md

  --mode|-M VALUE
 	Execution mode (default: o [MODE_STANDALONE_ONCE]):
 	l: Wait for connections on a TCP port (specified with --port) [MODE_LISTEN_TCP]
-	o: Immediately launch a single process on a console using clone/execve [MODE_STANDALONE_ONCE]
+	o: Immediately launch a single process on the console using clone/execve [MODE_STANDALONE_ONCE]
-	e: Immediately launch a single process on a console using execve [MODE_STANDALONE_EXECVE]
+	e: Immediately launch a single process on the console using execve [MODE_STANDALONE_EXECVE]
-	r: Immediately launch a single process on a console, keep doing it forever [MODE_STANDALONE_RERUN] --chroot|-c VALUE
+	r: Immediately launch a single process on the console, keep doing it forever [MODE_STANDALONE_RERUN] --chroot|-c VALUE
 	Directory containing / of the jail (default: none) --rw
-	Mount / as RW (default: RO)
+	Mount / and /proc as RW (default: RO)
  --user|-u VALUE
 	Username/uid of processess inside the jail (default: your current uid).
-You can also use inside_ns_uid:outside_ns_uid convention here
+You can also use inside_ns_uid:outside_ns_uid convention here.
+Can be specified multiple times
  --group|-g VALUE
 	Groupname/gid of processess inside the jail (default: your current gid).
-You can also use inside_ns_gid:global_ns_gid convention here
+You can also use inside_ns_gid:global_ns_gid convention here.
+Can be specified multiple times
  --hostname|-H VALUE
 	UTS name (hostname) of the jail (default: 'NSJAIL') --cwd|-D VALUE